jubishop/Tusk/README.md

   - ***Example***: `!ranks jubi`
   - ***Example***: `!ranks @jubi`
 - Every time a rank is checked, the role of that player will be updated to their current highest rank.
 (If the `Manage Roles` permission has been granted)
-- Because Psyonix provides no official API for accessing ranks, the ranks TuskBot reports for Playstation, XBox and Epic accounts may be somewhat outdated.  😕

 ## Stats from ballchasing.com